Is Your Air Conditioner Making the Air at Home Dry?

 Crank up the AC.

-In this circumstance, if your home is too humid then you’ll want to turn on the AC to dry out the air.
+In this circumstance, if your home is too humid then you’ll want to turn on the AC to dry out the air with dry mode.
 Refrigerated air conditioning systems can help reduce humidity levels.

 However, if you have an evaporative system, we suggest leaving these off on blistering hot and humid days, as they will only add to the humidity.
 High humidity levels provide a thriving breeding ground for dust mites and mould, which can trigger asthma and allergies.